 I also thought it cornered nicely due to how low to the ground you’re positioned.
 It felt more streamlined as a result.

-One nice features is torque sensoring to work out how much assistance to give and this works well - it feels like a bionic extension.
+One nice feature is the torque sensor system which works out how much assistance to give and this works well - it feels like a bionic extension.
 When you stop pedalling it carries on pushing for a few seconds - whether you like this is a matter of taste.
 I found it a bit tricky in stop/start traffic but amazing for a quick rest on hills.

 Comfort and practicality